rowedenny/MULTR/README.md

 ```
 @article{luo2022model,
+  author    = {Luo, Dan and
+               Zou, Lixin and
+               Ai, Qingyao and
+               Chen, Zhiyu and
+               Yin, Dawei and
+               Davison, Brian D.},
-  title={Model-based Unbiased Learning to Rank},
+  title     = {Model-based Unbiased Learning to Rank},
-  author={Luo, Dan and Zou, Lixin and Ai, Qingyao and Chen, Zhiyu and Yin, Dawei and Davison, Brian D},
-  journal={arXiv preprint arXiv:2207.11785},
-  year={2022}
+  booktitle = {{WSDM} '23: Proceedings of the Sixteenth ACM International Conference on Web Search and Data Mining},
+  year      = {2023}
 }
 ```